ch1p98/UMAI/README.md

 ## Feature
 - search for restaurants with customize keywords and conditions
-- leave reviews for restaurant
+- leave reviews for restaurants
-- save restaurants in pocket list
+- save restaurants in your pocket list
 - follow other people, check the restaurants they saved and the people they followed
 - get personalized recommendation of restaurants (coming soon)

 ## Usage/Examples
-### Before all
+### Before All
-This web-service is built as a single page application, so you should avoid pressing next/previous page or corresponding keyboard shortcuts on your browser; If unexpected things occur, however, such as unresponsiveness of the page, you may simply reload the page.
+This web-service is built as a single page application, so you should avoid pressing next/previous page or corresponding keyboard shortcuts on your browser; If unexpected things occur, such as unresponsiveness of the page, you may simply reload the page.
 The information on the webpage might be lost.
 However, your logging status and other saved data will be intact.

 ### Sign Up / Sign In